 Walker tried to bunt for a hit in the third inning Wednesday night against the Chicago Cubs and appeared to have a good chance to beat it out before pulling up lame about halfway down the line.
-After hobbling a few more steps, he grabbed at his left leg and collapsed to the ground.
+After hobbling a few more steps, he grabbed at the back of his left leg and collapsed to the ground.

 Thrown out at first base but credited with a sacrifice, the switch-hitter eventually got up and walked off the field with a trainer and manager Terry Collins.

 Lucas Duda entered in the fourth inning at first base, with T.J.
-Rivera shifting from first to second to replace Walker.
+Rivera shifting from first to second.
 A couple of innings later, the Mets announced Walker has a left leg injury and will have an MRI on Thursday.

 Walker matched his career high with 23 home runs during a solid 2016 season that ended in late August because of a back injury.
 He had surgery in September.

 In other injury-related news, former ace Matt Harvey plans to see a doctor Thursday after giving up three home runs in four innings.